teshnizi/LazyIter/README.md

 2. **using the codes directly**

-   you can also copy files inside **LazyIter** folder to your project's folder and import the functions into your code.
+  You can also copy files inside **LazyIter** folder to your project's folder and import the functions into your code.

 ## Usage